 - Negotiate for Lower Interest Rates: Engage lenders in order to decrease the interest rates on current loans and directly lower costs associated with interest expenses.

-- Opting for fixed rates instead of variable ones can help protect costs from rising in response to interest rate fluctuations and provide more predictable financial planning.
+- Opting for fixed rates: Instead of variable ones can help protect costs from rising in response to interest rate fluctuations and provide more predictable financial planning.

 - Strengthen Creditworthiness: By upholding strong credit, businesses can qualify for loans with more favorable terms, including lower interest rates.